Hamas baby beheading hoax: Origin

 The rumor places the alleged atrocity at the kibbutz of Kfar Aza, which was the target of a Hamas attack on 7 October 2023.
-The kibbutz was only completely retaken by Israeli forces on 10 October, the same day that the hoax began to circulate.
-The hoax claims that militants had beheaded dozens of babies and toddlers and hanged many other children in Kfar Aza.
-According to the official death toll, however, the youngest victim of the massacre at the kibbutz was fourteen years-old.
+The kibbutz was only completely retaken by Israeli forces on 10 October, the same day that the story began to circulate.
+Reports claimed that militants had beheaded dozens of babies and toddlers and hanged many other children in Kfar Aza.
+According to the official death toll, however, the youngest victim of the massacre at the kibbutz was fourteen years old.

-An April 2024 investigation by Le Monde traced the origins of the hoax, which it calls a "rumour", to a press tour of the kibbutz held just hours after the battle ended.
+An April 2024 investigation by Le Monde traced the origins of the story, which it describes as "a rumor born organically, out of a mixture of emotion, confusion and macabre exaggeration", to a press tour of the kibbutz held just hours after the battle ended.
 Sixty residents had been killed, and bodies of residents and militants were still strewn across the ground.
-At the scene, according to Le Monde, "the General Staff made no mention of dead babies," and the journalists themselves noted that only bodies belonging to Israelis they saw were in adult-sized body bags.
+At the scene, according to Le Monde, "the General Staff made no mention of dead babies", and the journalists themselves noted that only bodies belonging to Israelis they saw were in adult-sized body bags.

-However, reservists and ZAKA members, to whom journalists had free access, offered accounts that "were murkier and disturbing."
-Testimonies from other sites under attack may have been confusedly mixed with those from Kfar Aza, giving rise to the hoax concerning the violence in Kfar Aza.
+However, reservists and ZAKA members, to whom journalists had free access, offered accounts that "were murkier and disturbing".
+Testimonies from other sites under attack may have been confusedly mixed with those from Kfar Aza, giving rise to the falsehoods concerning the violence in Kfar Aza.
 According to Le Monde, the lack of professionalism of ZAKA members – who are civilian volunteers from the ultra-Orthodox sector and may lack the expertise to distinguish adult remains from those of children – may have given rise to the rumor, noting that a United Nations report on sexual violence in the 7 October attacks similarly highlights the existence of "inaccurate and unreliable forensic interpretations by some non-professionals" on the subject.
 The investigation also highlighted points when ZAKA spokespeople "went into macabre overdrive", such as a statement by ZAKA founder Yossi Landau that he had personally seen the bodies of children and babies who had been decapitated.
 A Haaretz article published in January 2024 accused ZAKA, which had been struggling with financial crisis, of exploiting its work during the 7 October attacks for fundraising.